ACTA is an independent, non-profit organization committed to academic freedom, excellence, and accountability at America's colleges and universities.

 Regents and trustees can make a difference.

-In some states, legislatures have created core curriculum standards to ensure that crucial subjects are taught and high standards maintained.
-For example, Texas state law requires that all public universities teach courses on Government and American History; accordingly, every public institution in Texas receives credit for U.S. Government or History in What Will They Learn?™.
+In some states, legislatures have created strong requirements for the study of U.S. history and government.
+For example, Texas state law requires that all public universities teach courses on government and American history; accordingly, every public institution in Texas receives credit for U.S. Government or History in What Will They Learn?™.
+So also Georgia: In accordance with legislation, all students at public institutions must demonstrate an understanding of U.S and state history and constitutions.
 It is clear, however, that great vigilance is needed in upholding such state laws.
-A similar statute in California stipulates that all schools in the California State University system “require comprehensive study of American history and American government” as a condition of graduation; nonetheless, Cal State Monterey Bay allows students to fill their “U.S. Histories and Democratic Participation” requirement with classes such as “Environmental History of California.”
+A similar statute in California stipulates that all schools in the California State University system “require comprehensive study of American history and American government” as a condition of graduation.
+Nonetheless, Cal State–Monterey Bay allows students to fulfill their “U.S. Histories and Democratic Participation” requirement with classes such as “Environmental History of California.”

-A better approach may be that seen in states such as Tennessee, South Dakota, Georgia, and Nevada, where regents and trustees have taken the initiative to create core curriculum standards that apply to all schools within a system or even a state.
+Regents and trustees have also taken the initiative to create comprehensive general education standards, as seen in states such as Tennessee, South Dakota, Georgia, and Nevada, where those requirements apply to all schools within a system or even a state.
 In Georgia, for example, the Board of Regents of the University System of Georgia (USG) has established statewide core curriculum guidelines.
-The result: the 21 institutions governed by the USG require an average of 4.5 of the seven subjects studied in What Will They Learn?™, well above the national average of 3.1.
+The result: The 20 institutions governed by the USG require an average of 4.3 of the seven subjects studied in What Will They Learn?™, well above the national average of 3.
 Similar results can be found at the universities under the jurisdiction of the Tennessee Board of Regents, the Oklahoma State Regents, and the Nevada Board of Regents.
-An added benefit: system-wide general education requirements streamline transfers between the two- and four-year schools.
+An added benefit: System-wide general education requirements streamline transfers between the two- and four-year schools.

 College catalogs conceal much about educational quality.

 In many cases, course titles and even descriptions are seemingly written to make a class sound fun and cool in a bid to attract students.
-It’s quite common to find courses with titles such as “Tattoos in American Popular Culture” (Pitzer College), and “Why is Miley in Malaysia?: Global Art, Media, and Culture” (Wellesley College).
+It’s common to find courses with titles such as “Tattoos in American Popular Culture” and “Tattoos, Piercing, and Body Adornment” (Pitzer College) or “Biff!
+Bam!
+Kapow!: The Philosophy of Superheroes” (Hollins University), which promises to “scour comic books, TV shows and movies.”
 Sometimes a close look at course syllabi reveals a challenging class; sometimes it does not.
 Students or parents trying to select classes need a clear, accurate description, not a sales pitch.

-Some general education courses evade a collegiate level experience in subjects that should serve to challenge and expand students’ skills.
+Some general education courses evade a collegiate-level experience in subjects that should serve to challenge and expand students’ skills.
 For example, at Albion College in Michigan, “Interpersonal and Family Communication” fulfills the general education “Modeling and Analysis” requirement, standing in for a true, collegiate-level math class.
 The course focuses on “the role communication plays in the formation, maintenance and dissolution of interpersonal and family relationships.”
-And at Brandeis University in Massachusetts, “Early Modern Europe (1500-1700)” fulfills the Quantitative Reasoning requirement.
+At Skidmore, “Stage Lighting” fulfills the Quantitative Reasoning requirement.
 Professors need latitude in deciding what and how they will teach, and there is nothing wrong with a bit of levity, but colleges and universities need to do a better job of ensuring that the content of their curricula is college-level and transparent.

 American higher education needs to become serious about equipping students to be effective participants in global conversations and a global economy.

 Nearly every college and university we studied had some sort of diversity requirement, in which students were expected to learn about people different from themselves.
-This is commendable, and an excellent idea in our increasingly interconnected world.
-Surely, though, there is no better way to understand another culture than to speak its language; students who can speak and read a language competently are able to enter into another culture more deeply, and can continue to do so throughout their lives.
-Yet less than 14% of the schools we studied require students to learn a foreign language at the intermediate level.
-Some allowed elementary study of the kind typically required in high school to suffice; others had no requirement at all.
-Some allowed classes in both American and foreign cultures taught in English.
-At Union College, for example, students can substitute “Narratives of Haunting in U.S. Ethnic Literature” for foreign language study; and at Western Illinois University, foreign language proficiency can be forgone by taking such courses as “Food and Culture” and “Global Social Networks.”
+This is a commendable and excellent idea in our increasingly interconnected world.
+Surely, though, there is no better way to understand another culture than to speak its language; students who can speak and read a language competently are able to enter into another culture more deeply and can continue to do so throughout their lives.
+Yet less than 13% of the schools we studied require students to learn a foreign language at the intermediate level.
+Some allow elementary study of the kind typically required in high school to suffice; others have no requirement at all.
+Some allow classes in both American and foreign cultures taught in English.
+Recently at Union College, for example, students could substitute foreign language study with “Narratives of Haunting in U.S. Ethnic Literature”; and at Western Illinois University, courses such as “Food and Culture” and “Global Social Networks” stand in for foreign language proficiency.

 American history and government are badly neglected in general education requirements.